What Do You Do At a School Bus Stop Sign?

 Top view of classical american yellow school bus picking up kids at rural town street stop for their lessongs in early morning.
 Public transport in the USA.

-What To Do At a School Bus Stop Sign
+Florida’s School Bus Stop Sign Laws

 Every state has laws for obeying school bus stop signs, and Florida is no different.